The Sticky Truth About Hair Gummies

 Here’s a simple physical reality: a gummy is mostly gelling agent, sweetener, and flavor.
 There's only so much room left for active ingredients.
 This creates a major conflict for nutrients like collagen or saw palmetto, where a clinically relevant dose is often several grams.

 You literally cannot fit an effective amount into one or two delicious, bear-shaped pieces.
-This forces a critical choice: use a minuscule, likely ineffective dose, or innovate with highly concentrated, premium extracts.
-The right path requires integrity and transparency about what a gummy can realistically deliver per serving.
+This forces a key decision: use a minuscule, likely ineffective dose, or innovate with highly concentrated, premium extracts.
+The right path requires honesty and transparency about what a gummy can reasonably deliver per serving.

 The Critical Test: Perfect Uniformity